 Where your company is located and the industry you operate in play a huge role in determining salary.
 Unsurprisingly, tech hubs command the highest pay.
 Sales managers in competitive markets like San Jose or Santa Clara can see median salaries well over $200,000.
 The specific geographic location is a major factor because the cost of living and the demand for top sales talent are higher.
 Likewise, compensation varies widely across different industries.
 It’s essential to research benchmarks for your specific industry and region to make sure your offers are competitive.

-Common Compensation and Benefits
+Beyond the Salary: Common Comp and Benefits

 A strong compensation plan goes beyond the base salary.
 The most effective packages include a significant portion tied to performance, which directly aligns the manager's success with company revenue goals.
 These performance pay and commissions are often based on the entire team's quota attainment, encouraging a culture of coaching and collective achievement.
 In addition to variable pay, standard benefits like health insurance and retirement plans are expected.
 Many companies also offer bonuses tied to specific team milestones.
 These elements create a comprehensive package that attracts and motivates top-tier candidates.